Labor – agricultural services marketplace

 Team

-Built 50% of all production features and layouts directly in code.
+Built 50% of all production features directly in code, including authentication flows, publishing forms, geo-filtered search, and third-party integrations.

 Product architecture